 He sighed and walked outside.
-Whatever it was, it must be outside, somewhere.
+Whatever it was, it must be out there somewhere.

 It was a pleasant morning.
-Sunny, warm, light breeze.
+Sunny and warm, with a light breeze.
 Perfect.
 It was exactly why he lived out there all alone in Rordynne Forest.
 The wind rustling through the deep green leaves of the tall trees, the numerous birds singing in harmony, and the calls of animals ringing through the dawn.
 It made him feel happy; his meagre possessions were not important, only that sensation he felt every morning when he realised he was exactly where he wanted to be.

 He glanced around, searching in all directions for whatever it was he was looking for.
 He was certain he would know what it was just as soon as he found it.

 It wasn’t long before Gerylde realised that he would need some help to search for his lost item.
-Rordynne forest was huge, and finding something in it would be very difficult, even if he knew what he was looking for.
+Rordynne forest was huge, and finding something in it would be very difficult, even if he did know what he was looking for.

 “Imps!” he called, and they were there.